 - Set it in the coldest are of your fridge for at least 2 hours, or up to 2 days.

 Why it works ⇢ The salt draws out some of the steak’s natural water content, which will either be absorbed by the paper towel or drip down onto the baking sheet below.
 Since moisture is the natural enemy of a good hard sear, drawing the water out makes it easier to create a beautiful crust on your steak.

 Once you get the hang of it, a cast iron skillet will be your go-to method for cooking steak at home.
-It’s incredibly easy, consisting of 3 key steps: preheating the skillet, searing the steak, & finishing with a baste.

-Why it works ⇢ By frequently turning, you have better control over the temperature of the steak’s surface, preventing it from getting too hot or too cold between flips.
-This results in a more even & gradual cook, & also builds a delicious crust on the surface of the steak with each turn.
+Sear with the frequent turning method.
+Place the steak on one side of the skillet and cook for 30 seconds.
+Carefully flip the steak to the opposite side of the skillet and cooking for 30 seconds more.
+Continue flipping the steak to the opposite side of the skillet in 30 second increments.
+Why? ⇢ By frequently turning, you have better control over the temperature of the steak’s surface, preventing it from getting too hot or too cold between flips.
+This results in a more even and gradual cook, and also builds a delicious crust on the surface of the steak with each turn.

 Eliminate all of the guesswork by using an instant-read thermometer to measure the internal temperature of the steak.
 (Note: the steak’s carry-over heat will cause its internal temperature to increase by 10-15 degrees as it rests.
 Pull the steak from the heat well before it reaches your desired temperature!)

 A quick guide to steak doneness temperatures:

-- Rare (red & cool center): Cook to an internal temperature of 105-110 degrees F. The steak’s carry-over heat will cause the internal temperature to rise to a final internal temperature of 120-125 degrees F. Approximately 4 minutes total cooking time.
+- Rare (red and cool center): Cook to an internal temperature of 105-110 degrees F. The steak’s carry-over heat will cause the internal temperature to rise to a final internal temperature of 120-125 degrees F. Approximately 4 minutes total cooking time.

-- Medium-rare (red & warm center): Cook to an internal temperature of 115-120 degrees F. The steak’s carry-over heat will cause the internal temperature to rise to a final internal temperature of 130-135 degrees F. Approximately 5 minutes total cooking time.
+- Medium-rare (red and warm center): Cook to an internal temperature of 115-120 degrees F. The steak’s carry-over heat will cause the internal temperature to rise to a final internal temperature of 130-135 degrees F. Approximately 5 minutes total cooking time.

-- Medium (pink & warm center): Cook to an internal temperature of 125-130 degrees F. The steak’s carry-over heat will cause the internal temperature to rise to a final internal temperature of 140-145 degrees F. Approximately 6 minutes total cooking time.
+- Medium (pink and warm center): Cook to an internal temperature of 125-130 degrees F. The steak’s carry-over heat will cause the internal temperature to rise to a final internal temperature of 140-145 degrees F. Approximately 6 minutes total cooking time.

 - Medium-well (slightly pink center): Cook to an internal temperature of 135-140 degrees F. The steak’s carry-over heat will cause the internal temperature to rise to a final internal temperature of 140-145 degrees F. Approximately 7 minutes total cooking time.